Numeric Types

 import type { int, long, double, bool } from "@tsonic/core/types.js";

-Common current types include:
+Common numeric intent types include:

 bytesbyteshortushortintuintlongulongfloatdoubledecimalboolchar